-Leaf spot of cherry and prune.
-This disease causes small spotting or speckling of leaves and fruit stalks.
+Cylindrosporium (Coccomyces) leaf spot of cherry and prune causes small spotting or speckling of leaves and fruit stalks.
 It may cause leaves to turn yellow and drop early in the season.
 Fruit may fail to fill out.
 This trouble is not found in all orchards.
 It seems to be worse where trees are crowded or the soil is thin.
 Since the old leaves carry the disease over winter, they should be plowed under before blossom time.
 If every old leaf is destroyed, there will be no infection except from outside sources and this would be very slight.
-Sprays should be applied whenever leaf spot regularly causes loss, following directions in the spray calendar.
+Sprays should be applied wherever leaf spot regularly causes loss, following directions in the spray calendar.
 These sprays also help to control brown rot.

 Peach blight.
 This is the most serious disease of peach trees in the state.
 It blights the buds and causes cankers on the twigs during the fall and winter and spots the fruits, twigs, and leaves during the growing season.
 The fall and winter infections on buds and twigs constitute the most serious phase of this disease and if completely controlled the disease would eventually be eradicated.
-Bordeaux 8-8-100, applied in the late summer before the fall rains, is an effective protection against fall and winter attacks of bud and twig blight.
+Bordeaux 4-4-50, applied in the late summer before the fall rains, is an effective protection against fall and winter attacks of bud and twigs blight.
 When the disease is serious and the fall and winter infections on buds and twigs have not been controlled, it may be necessary to spray again in the spring to prevent fruit spot.
-If this spray is necessary, a wettable sulphur spray should be applied as soon as the shucks drop off the fruits.
-When prevalent this disease will quickly ruin an orchard unless control measures are applied at the right time.
+If this spray is necessary, a wettable sulphur spray should be applied as